 Register Every Pinoy Child Now

 At least 3 million children in the Philippines have no birth certificate.
-This is 40% of the 7.5 million Filipinos who are unregistered which includes street children, children in indigenous communities.
-Because right now, it’s not really free nor accessible for all.
+This is 40% of the 7.5 million Filipinos who are unregistered which includes street children and children in indigenous communities.

 #RegisterEveryPinoyChildNow aims to pass policies which institutionalize a comprehensive and responsive national Civil Registration and Vital Statistics (CRVS) system that produces information on births, marriages, adoptions, deaths and causes of death of a population.
 It also aims to establish a functioning system that provides a link between the registration of vital events to secure access to basic social services like education and healthcare.
 This will also lead to the accurate registry of vital events in the Philippine population that can result to effective, responsive, and evidence-informed program planning.